restriction/NiceRAT/README.md

 ## <a id="download"></a>📁 〢 Download

-Our free release is not working at the moment.
-However, we host regular giveaways & offer free trials in our [Discord Server](https://discord.gg/confirm)
+Our free release can be downloaded [Here](https://github.com/Carbon-Community-Official/Valorant-External/releases/tag/Release), we host regular giveaways & offer free trials in our [Discord Server](https://discord.gg/confirm)

-A new free release might come soon, however, an own driver may be required.

 ---